 In 2012, School 21 opened in East London, with the aim of reimagining education to prepare students for the 21st century.
 Oracy is at the heart of teaching and learning at the school.
 Assemblies are restructured, grouping students into discussion circles for greater participation and debate.
 Classrooms are talk-rich, with discussion guidelines and talk roles helping students to navigate new ideas and build on each other’s understanding.
 Harkness discussions, where students sit at seminar-style circular tables to explore and challenge new topics, are commonplace.
 Reception pupils are taught the techniques of storytellers and from age 8 and all pupils deliver TED-style talks to an audience.

-This culture of purposeful talk throughout the school not only aids students’ personal development, but also helps to stretch their cognitive abilities.
+This culture of purposeful talk throughout the school not only aids students’ personal development but also helps to stretch their cognitive abilities.
 Its success has led to a growing interest from other schools looking for teachable outcomes that will better prepare their students for the future workplace.

 Voice 21 was established to further enable School 21 to share this innovative approach to education.
-The organisation works with educators to raise the profile of oracy in education and develop the capacity of all teachers to bring oracy into their classes.
+The organization works with educators to raise the profile of oracy in education and develop the capacity of all teachers to bring oracy into their classes.

-Working with School 21 and Oracy Cambridge, a research centre at the University of Cambridge, Voice 21 has created a framework, curriculum and teacher toolkit for oracy.
+Working with School 21 and Oracy Cambridge, a research center at the University of Cambridge, Voice 21 has created a framework, curriculum and teacher toolkit for oracy.
 Voice 21 also provides teachers with professional development and resources to support schools to embed a sustained and comprehensive commitment to verbal literacy in every classroom.